otagobioinformaticsspringschool/2022-obss-day4/_episodes/08-intro-to-qiime.md

 The Qiime2 package is an open-source system that incorporates multiple, stand-alone programs, giving you many options to run your analysis.
 The different programs are provided as plug-ins to provide maximum flexibility.
 The <a href="https://docs.qiime2.org/2021.4/" target="_blank" rel="noopener noreferrer"><b>Qiime2 docs webpage</b></a> has all the information you need to get started on processing metabarcoding data.
 There are multiple tutorials available, including a <a href="https://docs.qiime2.org/2021.4/tutorials/overview/" target="_blank" rel="noopener noreferrer"><b>detailed overview</b></a> of the available plugins and links to the concepts involved.

-It is possible to run the entirety of your analysis within the Qiime2 system, but today we will just show how we incorporate one of its components, taxonomy assignment, into our workflow.
-Today, we will just give a quick guided tour of the system.
-This is only a starting point, and after this you should be able to go and try any of the other tutorials on the website with your own data.
+It is possible to run the entirety of your analysis within the Qiime2 system, but today we will just show how to import the results of the earlier lessons into the Qiime format, and then you will be able to follow most of the tutorials on the website.

+First, here is a quick guided tour of the system.

 <br>